 How do I comply with Section 9.36?

 Unlike Alberta’s safety codes, there are several paths that you can choose to demonstrate compliance with Section 9.36.
-This is a critical decision for the designer and can affect both submission requirements and team members; some issues to consider are outlined in our 9.36 decisions presentation.
+This is a critical decision for the designer and can affect both submission requirements and team members.
 The various compliance path types are prescriptive, trade-off, and performance compliance.

 This path involves following the prescriptive requirements of Subsection 9.36.2, 9.36.3 and 9.36.4.
 It is typically the simplest compliance path to follow, but may not be appropriate for all buildings.